There are three main methods you can use to determine if your dog is a purebred Lab. These are a visual assessment, a DNA test, and pedigree papers.

-In fact this Labrador has an impeccable pedigree full of noble ancestors with famous names.
+In fact this purebred Labrador Retriever has an impeccable pedigree full of noble ancestors with famous names.

 But if someone made a visual assessment from a photo of her, unless they were familiar with working line Labs, they might well put her down as a crossbreed.

 Example 2 – Crossbred But Looks Like a Lab

 I have a friend with a Labrador X Pointer that looks for all the world like a classic Labrador.
 The father is a show line lab, and his looks have dominated in this particular dog.

 A visual assessment would wrongly put him in the purebred category when he is actually no such thing

 Mixed breeds like this can inherit any blend of traits from their parents.
 So, crossbreeds can look just like a purebred Lab, even though they aren’t.